fbpx

 Most businesses can’t afford to lose $3.6 billion a year.
 Most wouldn’t want to try.
 Yet many take this risk.
 They rely on other consumer motivators, like price or convenience.
 They use tactics or business relationships to gain market position.
 They assume profits and scale can shield them.

-This might work for a while, but especially now with the wealth of information online and on social media, consumers are smart and can quickly pick an inauthentic brand out of the crowd.
-And while authenticity is a buzz word, all it really means at its core is that a brand is delivering true to its marketing messages.
+This might work for a while, but with the wealth of information online and on social media, consumers are smart and can quickly pick an inauthentic brand out of the crowd.
+And while authenticity is a buzzword, all it means at its core is that a brand delivers true to its marketing messages.
 Here’s how to think about it:

 #1.
 It can’t be manufactured.